Sunderland93/blazian/README.md

 - Almost suckless experience: st as defualt terminal, dwm as window manager, everything in terminal where confident.
 No display manager, use startx to launch dwm.
 - Apt does not install recommends by default.
 - Calamares installer.

+## FAQ (nobody asked yet lol)
+Q: How versions are numbered?
+A: Version numbering for isos: {debian-release}.{blazian-release}.{feature-update}.{hotfix}

+Q: Who is it for?
+A: For project developer primarily.
+You are not supposed to use it (yet).
+You're still welcome to try it out.

 ## How to install blazian